lipemat/go-live-update-urls/readme.txt

 <h3>Features</h3>
+* Works on both multi-site and single site installs.
 * Database table by table selection.
 * Updates serialized data in core tables.
 * Very easy to use admin page - which may be found under Tools.